dtr-org/unit-e/contrib/cmake/README.md

 the autotools, but CMake.
 This directory contains scripts to assist with creating a CMakeLists.txt suitable for these IDEs.

-Currently the script has only been tested on macOS 10.13 using cmake 3.11 in CLion 2018.2.
-It assumes that dependencies like Qt have been installed using homebrew.
+Currently, the script has been tested on macOS 10.13 using cmake 3.11 in CLion 2018.2 and on Ubuntu 18.04 in CLion 2018.2 and 2018.3 with bundled CMake.
+On macOS, it assumes that dependencies like Qt have been installed using homebrew.

 usage
 -----